biojs/edu/get_involved_into_BioJS2.md

 Objectives
 ----------

-This tutorial shows how to use a Biojs component.
-We use the BioJS Sequence component as a case study.
+This tutorial shows how to use a Biojs 2 component.
+We use the BioJS Tree Viewer component as a case study.
 By the end of this tutorial you are expected to know how to

--   Get the javascript files required by a BioJS component
+-   Install node and npm for your computer
--   Instantiate a BioJS component on the window.onload funtion
+-   Download and build a BioJS 2 Component from Source
--   Modify the default options when instantiating a component
--   Activate, deactivate, and use the Biojs.console
+-   Find tests, examples and builds of the component
+-   Create a BioJS visualization for your webpage
 -   Use some methods provided by a component
--   Use a web service and proxy to retrieve a sequence from UniProt
 -   Be comfortable when reading a BioJS component documentation

 Requirements and recommendations